RedHatWorkshops/dayinthelife-integration-projects/Soap to Rest/Soap2Rest.md

         wsdlURL="http://soap-mock.apps.b3dd.openshift.opentlc.com/ws/greeting?wsdl" xmlns:tns="http://mycompany.org/"/>
 ```

 Apart from the You can most of the mapping from the WSDL itself.
-NOTE the serviceClass is the SEI (service endpoint interface) not the client implmentation class.
+NOTE the serviceClass is the SEI (service endpoint interface) not the client implementation class.

 ```